Dominikus von Brentano

-Dominik Anton Cajetan Brentano (October 6, 1740 – June 2, 1797) was Swiss a publicist, Enlightenment theologian, and Bible translator.
+Dominik Anton Cajetan Brentano (October 6, 1740 – June 2, 1797) was a Swiss publicist, Enlightenment theologian, and Bible translator.
 From 1784 Brentano was the author of the Enlightenment newspaper Neueste Weltbegebenheiten.

 Life

-He was born in Rapperswil on Lake Zurich, the twelfth child of the silk manufacturer and merchant Laurentius Brentano (1707-1746) and his wife Maria Francisca Rusconi, a native of Lucerne.
+He was born in Rapperswil on Lake Zurich, the twelfth child of the silk manufacturer and merchant Laurentius Brentano (1707–1746) and his wife Maria Francisca Rusconi, a native of Lucerne.
 After the early death of his father on August 26, 1746, an uncle took over the guardianship.
-Domenico Antonio Francesco Brentano (1703-1781) was a collegiate priest and episcopal commissioner of Chur.
+Domenico Antonio Francesco Brentano (1703–1781) was a collegiate priest and episcopal commissioner of Chur.
 He lived in Schänis, barely 25 km from Rapperswil as a local pastor.
 His uncle provided an outstanding education and arranged a place for him to study at the traditional Collegium Helveticum in Milan, which he himself had attended.
 Here and at the affiliated Collegio di Brera, Dominikus completed his studies with a doctorate in theology and was ordained priest in 1763 by Giuseppe Pozzobonelli, the Archbishop of Milan.

 Later, Dominic moved to another title in the House of Habsburg bishopric of Konstanz, as well as to the capital of the Habsburg Vorlande (also called Further Austria) in Freiburg im Breisgau for a longer period of time.
 Here he was elevated to the peerage by Empress Maria Theresa.
 In 1768 he became court chaplain and teacher of the sons of the Reichserbtruchsess of Count Ernst Jakob von Waldburg-Zeil-Wurzach at Wurzach Castle.

 In 1772, the multilingual Dominic changed his professional position and became court chaplain and spiritual councilor of the Princely Abbey of Kempten as well as caretaker of the prince Abbey's court library.
-For almost twenty years he was the personal secretary of the prince abbot Honorius Roth von Schreckenstein (1760-1785) and his immediate successor Rupert II von Neuenstein (1785-1793).
+For almost twenty years he was the personal secretary of the prince abbot Honorius Roth von Schreckenstein (1760–1785) and his immediate successor Rupert II von Neuenstein (1785–1793).

 In 1787, Dominikus von Brentano was a co-founder of the Masonic lodge Zur aufgehenden Sonne in Kempten.
 The declared aim of this lodge was to bring the Enlightenment to Kempten and to overcome the separation of the Catholic collegiate town of Kempten from the Protestant imperial town of Kempten.

-After the unexpected death of Prince-Abbot Rupert II of Neuenstein on September 8, 1793, and the election of the previous Provost of Lautrach, Castolus Reichlin of Meldegg (1793-1803), as the last Prince-Abbot, an avowed opponent of enlightened thought (he ruled until the dissolution of the Principality of Kempten in 1803), he planned his departure from the court.
+After the unexpected death of Prince-Abbot Rupert II of Neuenstein on September 8, 1793, and the election of the previous Provost of Lautrach, Castolus Reichlin of Meldegg (1793–1803), as the last Prince-Abbot, an avowed opponent of enlightened thought (he ruled until the dissolution of the Principality of Kempten in 1803), he planned his departure from the court.